chudkowsky/howcryptoworksbook/Chapter_06_Market_Structure_Trading.md

 ---

-## Section III: Market Participants and Information Flow
+## Section III: Market Makers

-Order mechanics matter, but they operate within an ecosystem of competing participants, each with different advantages, constraints, and objectives.
-The interplay between these participants (and the information that drives their decisions) shapes the market structure in which trading occurs.

-### The Role of Latency in Modern Markets

-**Latency**, the end-to-end delay from decision to trade acknowledgment, shapes market dynamics in ways that extend far beyond high-frequency trading.
-In CEX environments, latency includes network transmission, gateway processing, risk checks, and matching engine cycles.

-This matters in practice: In one scenario, Bitcoin's best bid is $100,000 with 10 BTC available, and news breaks that could drive prices higher.
-A trader with 10ms latency can place a buy order and secure that liquidity before the market moves.
-A trader with 100ms latency arrives to find the best bid is now $100,020, having missed the opportunity entirely.
-This 90-millisecond difference can mean the difference between a profitable trade and a costly miss.

-**Queue priority** in most exchanges follows price-time precedence, meaning earlier arrivals at the same price level receive fills first.
-This creates significant advantages for low-latency participants who can secure fills without paying taker fees and quickly cancel orders when market conditions change.

-**Adverse selection** affects slower market participants who find their resting orders hit just as prices move unfavorably.
-Fast participants can adjust quotes or cancel orders before being picked off by informed flow, while slower participants bear the cost of providing liquidity to better-informed traders.

-Cross-exchange **arbitrage opportunities** persist briefly as price information propagates between venues, creating profit opportunities for participants with superior latency and connectivity.

-### Market Makers: The Liquidity Providers

 Behind the tight bid-ask spreads and deep order books that define efficient crypto markets stand market makers—specialized trading firms that earn small, consistent profits while supplying the liquidity that keeps exchanges functioning.
-Although natural two-sided flow can also create order book depth, professional market makers remain central to liquidity on centralized exchanges.
+Although natural two-sided flow can also create order book depth, professional market makers remain central to liquidity on CEXs.

-Their goal is typically to maintain near-flat risk exposure, but they may also engage in directional or statistical arbitrage strategies.
+Their goal is typically to maintain near-flat risk exposure.
 By continuously quoting both buy and sell prices, they manage the delicate balance between inventory and risk while enabling smoother trading for everyone else.

-Market makers draw revenue from a variety of sophisticated sources, with the **core income stream being spread capture plus maker rebates, net of fees and adverse selection**.
-They capture spreads and, depending on the venue, may receive maker rebates—though these rebates and fees vary widely, with some exchanges offering incentives, others using inverted fee models, and certain conditions even making spread capture temporarily unprofitable during toxic order flow.

-They also profit from cross-venue arbitrage, exploiting price discrepancies between exchanges, and from futures basis or perpetual funding rates when hedging inventory positions—where the PnL comes from the basis differential or funding payments themselves, which can be positive or negative.
-These revenue streams can become co-equal or even larger contributors during favorable market regimes, though they tend to be more cyclical and regime-dependent.

-Additional streams include inventory lending and borrowing, rebates from request-for-quote (RFQ) platforms, and yield earned on their holdings—whether through staking rewards, treasury bills, or similar instruments.
-In crypto markets specifically, exchanges and projects may offer token incentives, options, or warrants to attract liquidity, often tied to performance targets such as quoting width, trade size, uptime, vesting schedules, lockup periods, and clawback provisions.
+Market makers draw revenue from a variety of sources, with the **core income stream being spread capture**.
+They capture spreads and, depending on the venue, may receive maker rebates—note that maker rebates/negative fees can be a material PNL line on some venues, and fees can flip signs under volume tiers.
+They also profit from **arbitrage**, taking advantage of price discrepancies between different exchanges, and from basis when hedging inventory positions—where the PnL comes from the basis differential or funding payments themselves.
+The two main cases are cash-and-carry (locking futures basis vs. spot) and perp funding (earning funding while delta-hedged).
+Additional streams include inventory lending and borrowing, as well as yield earned on the holdings, whether through staking rewards, treasury bills, or similar instruments.
+A lot of market makers also operate OTC desks for their clients.

+Significant source of market maker's revenue can be by market making tokens for projects.
+The most common structure of such deals is the **loan/options model**, where the protocol loans a few percent of their tokens.
+This is economically a call option on the loaned tokens (often with tranches/strikes, vesting/cliffs, hedging permissions, and reporting SLAs).
+The market maker and protocol agree on how many tokens and at what **strike price** the market maker can purchase them in the future.
+For example, if a protocol provides 100,000 tokens at a $1 strike, the market maker can, after 12 months, either return the tokens or pay $100,000.
+This is often also done in tranches where there could be several strike prices and not just one.
+The market maker uses its own cash to create liquidity, taking on the risk of price fluctuations.
+If the token’s price falls, they can return the cheaper tokens; if it soars, they can opt to pay cash instead, potentially profiting significantly.

+This structure benefits protocols by providing liquidity but it introduces risk: if the strike price is set too low or the market maker becomes a large token holder, they could exert selling pressure later.
+For market makers, the risk is using their own capital if the price dumps.
+Incentives should be generally aligned (a rising token benefits everyone).
+Market makers often commit to certain spreads and provide a **report detailing its activities on exchanges including volume numbers**.

-These activities carry significant risks.
+Market making activities carry significant risks.
 Traditional challenges include exposure to volatility and potential inventory losses from sudden price movements, adverse selection by informed traders with better data or faster execution, and operational issues such as exchange outages or system failures.

-In crypto, additional hazards arise: funding-rate reversals on perpetual contracts can turn profitable positions into losses; borrow shortages can squeeze short trades or hedges; and auto-deleveraging mechanisms or insurance fund deficiencies can amplify losses.
-Counterparty and custody risks—including exchange failures—remain ever-present, as do latency or infrastructure issues that can erode a firm's competitive edge.
+In crypto, additional issues arise: funding-rate reversals on perpetual contracts can turn profitable positions into losses; borrow shortages can squeeze short trades or hedges; and auto-deleveraging mechanisms.
+Counterparty and custody risks—including exchange hacks remain ever-present, as do latency or infrastructure issues that can erode a firm's competitive edge.

-Unlike traditional equity markets where retail flow is often routed to privileged internalizers, most crypto CLOBs operate with more transparent order flow.
 The primary competitive challenges for market makers involve technical execution capabilities: network latency, exchange connectivity quality, data feed reliability, and system performance during high-volatility periods.
-However, adverse selection from better-informed traders and the challenge of avoiding toxic flow remain important considerations, particularly on RFQ and OTC venues where information imbalances can be more pronounced.
+However, adverse selection from better-informed traders and the challenge of avoiding toxic flow remain important considerations.

 ---